 %mlink(STRY:; PHOTO:KAR104-042202; AUDIO:%)

-KARACHI, Pakistan (AP) _ A British-born Islamic militant drove off with Daniel Pearl in a white car the day the Wall Street Journal reporter disappeared, a taxi driver testified Monday as the militant’s trial on kidnapping and murder charges began.
+KARACHI, Pakistan (AP) _ A taxi driver testified Monday that he saw a British-born Islamic militant drive off with Daniel Pearl in a white car the day the Wall Street Journal reporter went missing.

-The testimony in the Karachi court came after Ahmed Omar Saeed Sheikh and three co-defendants pleaded innocent to charges of murder, kidnapping and terrorism in the Pearl case.
+The testimony in the Karachi court came after the militant, Ahmed Omar Saeed Sheikh, and three co-defendants pleaded innocent to charges of murder, kidnapping and terrorism in the Pearl case.

 After entering his plea, Saeed repeated his objection to being tried under Pakistan’s ``British″ secular court system and demanded to be tried by an Islamic court, according Khawaja Naveed Ahmed, who represents two of Saeed’s co-defendants.
 The trial remains closed to journalists and the public.

-``He pleaded not guilty and said, ’I don’t recognize this law and I only accept Shariat (Islamic) Law,″ Naveed said.
-Chief prosecutor Raja Quereshi said the judge quickly rejected the demand, saying, ``You are being tried under the law of the land.″
+``He pleaded not guilty and said ’I don’t recognize this law and I only accept Shariat (Islamic) Law,″ Naveed said.

-The trial was adjourned after about six hours until Tuesday.
+The trial was adjourned after about five hours until Tuesday.

 Pearl, the Journal’s South Asia correspondent, disappeared Jan.
 23 while supposedly researching links between Pakistani militants and Richard C. Reid, the man arrested in December on a Paris-Miami flight with explosives in his shoes.